 Mandy has an extensive history working in the education, not-for-profit and government sectors.
 She has been responsible for all aspects of company, project and grants management.
 Her roles have included participatory arts projects, sport and recreation, disaster recovery, and community and regional development.

 Mandy is committed to the principles of community development and social inclusion as effective means of building stronger, more resilient communities and enabling people to lead happier, healthier and more satisfying lives.
-She lives in Chewton in Central Victoria, and is on the Board of the Castlemaine State Festival.
+She lives in Chewton in Central Victoria, and was on the Board of the Castlemaine State Festival.

 Previously, she worked in communications and community engagement, including working on a renewable energy research trial across regional Victoria.
 She is passionate about social justice and giving a voice to local communities.